 Vicky Priskich practices as a barrister and arbitrator.
 She is experienced in international commercial arbitrations conducted under SIAC, UNCITRAL and ICC Rules.

-Vicky is a National Councillor of the Chartered Institute of Arbitrators (CIArb), Convenor of the Victorian Chapter of CIArb and a Fellow of CIArb.
+Vicky is a National Councillor of the Chartered Institute of Arbitrators (CIArb) and a Fellow of CIArb.

 Vicky is co-author of Lender Liability (Thomson Reuters, 2016) with Professor James O’Donovan.
 Her doctorate in law from the University of Melbourne was on the subject of liability and insolvency of corporate groups.

 Arbitration seated in Singapore conducted under SIAC Rules involving Singapore law.

 Arbitration seated in Singapore conducted under ICC Rules involving English law.

 Arbitration seated in Singapore conducted under UNCITRAL Rules involving English law.